Mario-chico/mysite/src/content/blog/en/hipertrophy.md

 This doesn't happen because of age, you can get to that age and not see reductions.
 It happens because there is a lack of training.

-Growing muscle, no matter what the goal is to keep the nervous system healthy and young.
+Growing muscle, no matter the goal, is to keep the nervous system healthy and young.

 ## What is it?